Performance Overview

 Questions

-• What steps can I take to assess a jobs performance?
+• What steps can I take to evaluate a jobs performance?

 Objectives